 Career Services Liaisons

-The focus of this program is to create cultural competencies related to improving access of student veterans to your campus Career Services in order to better understand the knowledge about the skills that are acquired during military experiences and improve the knowledge about how military-acquired skills might apply to employment outside of the military.
+The focus of this program is to create cultural competencies related to improving the access of student veterans to your campus’ Career Services.
+This helps student veterans gain a better understanding of the transferable skills that are acquired during military experiences, and to increase their knowledge of how military-acquired skills apply to employment outside of the military.
 Most student veterans don’t know about Career Services, and when they do find out, they don’t know when to use them or how they can assist them during their military transition to a college campus.
-That happens more often than not, because they are missing a peer-based connection and mentorship on how Career Services can help them as a student veteran looking to develop their professional identity and how they can connect to career opportunities.
+That happens more often than not because they are missing a peer-based connection and mentorship on how Career Services can help them as a student veteran looking to develop their professional identity and how they can connect to career opportunities.

 The CSL learns and conducts cultural competency training for those working in Career Services about how to best connect with and develop student veteran talent.
 An additional perk of being a CSL is getting access to SVA’s Spring and Fall career opportunities (like workshops, internships, access to mentors, and employment opportunities) before they are released to the public.
 The Campus Services Utilization and SVA Census surveys are one-of-a-kind research initiatives on student veterans across the country.
-This research helps augment the support that CSLs can create to their military-affiliated community on campus through continuing education presentations from this data to keep their campus updated on trending issues.
+This research helps augment the support that CSLs can create for their military-affiliated community on campus through continuing education presentations from this data to keep their campus updated on trending issues.
 Simply put, having a CSL is a valuable resource on campus.

 To submit your interest in becoming a Career Services Liasion, click here!